 - Analyzes the trends in sales prices, construction costs, and rents to best estimate the value of all assessable property

-The Wakulla County Assessor is responsible for appraising the real estate and assessing a property tax on properties located in Wakulla County, Florida.
+The Wakulla County Assessor is responsible for appraising the real estate and assessing a property tax on Wakulla County, Florida properties.
 You can contact the Wakulla County Assessor for: